 This post is sponsored by The Pencil Grip, Inc. for Kwik Stix.
 All opinions are my own.

 I love coming up with new Christmas ornaments for kids to make.
 These are really easy, and even the smallest crafters can make them look nice.
 You can use stickers as a reverse stencil, like we did, or just let the kids free-hand their designs.
 I even posted a little video at the bottom of the post for you to see the process.
+Also make sure to take a look at all of my other homemade Christmas ornament tutorials!

 We made the ornaments using Kwik Stix solid tempura paint in a stick.
 I love letting the kids paint with these because they are basically mess free.
 No need for brushes or water, just take off the cap and paint!
 They are similar to a glue stick and the paint dries in 90 seconds.